Lufthansa CEO says confident pilot deal will be approved

 The deal was announced on Wednesday and still requires some details to be negotiated, plus approval from union members.

 "I am very convinced it will happen," Carsten Spohr told analysts.
-"If it does not come through, we would resume the idea of moving aircraft away from staff on collective labour agreement."
+"If it does not come through, we would resume the idea of moving aircraft away from staff on collective labor agreement."

 Lufthansa had previously said it would shift 40 planes away from its mainline brand in order to reduce costs, as it sought to offset increased pilot pay costs.